NetCoreTemplates/razor-press/MyApp/_pages/containers.md

 ### copy

-The **copy** container is ideal for displaying text snippets in a component that allows easy copying:
+The **copy** container is ideal for displaying text snippets in a component that allows for easy copying:

 #### Input